 The microSD card contains a flash memory chip (on the left of the picture), and a micro-controller (on the right of the picture, usually ARM-based).

 Flash memory stores information by “trapping” electrons, which are “injected” using high voltage through a non-conductor into a so-called floating gate(**).
 The electrons are thus part of a transistor that may or may not allow a connected current to flow, depending on the charge of the floating gate.
 Theoretically, they cannot flow away, because the floating gate is electrically isolated.
-This means that the information is retained even after the current supply is switched off.
+This means that the information stays put even after the current supply is switched off.

 The information is always read between source (S) and drain (D).
 Electrons introduced into the floating gate increase e.g. the threshold voltage of the transistor, starting from which current would flow.
 The transistor then blocks at a normal read voltage (does not conduct).